tom-howard/com2009/docs/waffles/essentials.md

 The same applies to ROS nodes when we shut them down: if a stop command is not sent to `cmd_vel` before the node stops running (i.e. via ++ctrl+c++) the robot will continue to move, which clearly isn't very good!

 ***You must ensure*** that your nodes are programmed with correct shutdown procedures, to ensure that the robot actually stops moving when a node is terminated.
-This is covered in [Part 2 of the ROS Course](../course/assignment1/part2.md#ex5), but you can also see this in action in [the Velocity Control Node that we created in the previous section](./basics.md#timedSquareCode).
+This is covered in [Part 2 of Assignment #1](../course/assignment1/part2.md#ex5), but you can also see this in action in [the Velocity Control Node that we created in the previous section](./basics.md#timedSquareCode).

 ## :material-pen: Essential Exercise 2: Out of Range LiDAR Data {#ex2}